kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - `PodCheckpoint` defined and implemented.
 Restore trigger implemented as a new optional `restoreFrom` field on Pod spec.
-- `PodRestoreAuthorization` admission plugin implemented: authorizes the `restore` verb on the referenced `PodCheckpoint`, injects a node-affinity constraint pinning the Pod to the checkpoint's node (so it is scheduled there rather than binding `spec.nodeName` directly), and authoritatively validates Pod-spec equality against `status.checkpointedPodTemplate`.
+- `PodRestoreAuthorization` admission plugin implemented: authorizes the `restore` verb on the referenced `PodCheckpoint`, rejects restores from a checkpoint that is missing or not `Ready`, injects a node-affinity constraint pinning the Pod to the checkpoint's node (so it is scheduled there rather than binding `spec.nodeName` directly), and authoritatively validates Pod-spec equality against `status.checkpointedPodTemplate`.
 - Field selectors `spec.sourcePod.name` and `status.nodeName` registered on the `PodCheckpoint`